alros/rag-python/15-diagnosis/README.md

 ---

-Attempt with a longer dialog picking elements from the Depression file:
+Attempt with a longer dialogue picking elements from the Depression file:
 ```text
 Q: What do you do in your free time?
 A: The usual, I watch tv